john-science/python_for_scientists/classes/11_scipy/lecture_11.md

  * quadratic
  * cubic

+#### For the More Curious

 Similar to `interp1d`, you can use `stats.grid_data` to fit a multi-dimensional data.
 For more on that look [here](http://docs.scipy.org/doc/scipy/reference/tutorial/interpolate.html#multivariate-data-interpolation-griddata).

-Another feature of the `interpolate` module you might find interesting is the ability to take fine-tune control of a [splite fit](http://docs.scipy.org/doc/scipy/reference/tutorial/interpolate.html#spline-interpolation) to your data.
+Another feature of the `interpolate` module you might find interesting is the ability to take fine-tune control of a [splite fit](http://docs.scipy.org/doc/scipy/reference/tutorial/interpolate.html#spline-interpolation).

-## Optimizations

-The `optimize` module is too big to cover here, but if you want more information, take a look at the official [tutorial](http://docs.scipy.org/doc/scipy/reference/tutorial/optimize.html).

-#### Least-Square Fitting

-In particular, there is a module for tutorial for least-square fitting on the [tutorial](http://docs.scipy.org/doc/scipy/reference/tutorial/optimize.html#least-square-fitting-leastsq).

 ## Further Reading